The Only Thing That Matters When It Comes to Building Wealth

-As a culture, we’ve recently come to the unwise (and untrue) conclusion that the wealthy are simply lucky or privileged.
+As a culture, we’ve recently come to the unwise (and incorrect) conclusion that the wealthy are simply lucky or privileged.
 They must have taken advantage of somebody less fortunate.

-Believing it will ensure we never reach the financial peak we’re aiming for.
+Believing it ensures we’ll never reach the financial peak we’re aiming for.

 It’s another one of those bad decisions that will weigh you down.